By Valerie Grubb

 2) Be flexible with your travel plans.

 Depending on where you live, it may be cheaper to fly mom and dad to your location rather than for you to travel to where they live, so check prices for flights to both destinations.
-In addition, flights to remote locations or those serviced by only one or two airlines command a higher price, so be sure to consider airports located within a couple hours’ drive of your final destination (and don’t forget to factor in the cost of a rental car when evaluating this option).
+In addition, flights to remote locations or those serviced by only one or two airlines command a higher price, so be sure to consider airports located within a couple hours’ drive of your final destination or closer (and don’t forget to factor in the cost of a rental car when evaluating this option).

 3) Get to the airport super early.